Pacific Southwest, Region 9: Superfund

 Deleted Date: 04/18/88

-The 17-acre Mountain View Mobile Homes site was developed in 1973 on the site of the former Metate Asbestos Corporation's chrysotile asbestos mill.
+The 17-acre Mountain View Mobile Home Estates site was developed in 1973 on the site of the former Metate Asbestos Corporation's chrysotile asbestos mill.
 In 1979, asbestos contamination at the site was discovered by local health officials inspecting the waste disposal system.
 Small piles of asbestos mill tailings were found against the abandoned mill structures and the adjacent railroad tracks.
 Before 1973, three mills in the area processed chrysotile asbestos ore from nearby mines.
 Because they failed to meet new EPA standards for emissions, two of the mills were ordered closed by the County in 1973.
 Before closing, however, the owner of one of the mill sites obtained a permit to rezone the property into a residential subdivision and continued operations for several weeks while residents were moving into the mobile home community.
-Asbestos mill tailings were used as primary landfill material before the site was partially covered with topsoil.
-The mill buildings and asbestos-laden equipment remained standing in the middle of the mobile homes.
+Asbestos mill tailings were used as primary landfill material before the site was partially covered with topsoil, and the mill buildings and asbestos-laden equipment remained standing in the middle of the mobile homes.
 The third mill, with its large pile of asbestos mill tailings, continued to operate a few hundred yards from the mobile homes.
-Approximately 100 to 130 people lived in the mobile home park.
-The Town of Globe has a population of 7,500, and the adjacent Town of Miami has 2,000 residents.
+Approximately 100 to 130 people lived in the mobile home park until 1983.
+Currently, the Town of Globe has a population of 7,400, and the adjacent Town of Miami has 1,800 residents.

 Contaminants and Risks